nus-cs2103-AY2324S2/ip/docs/README.md

  [T][] TASK
 ```
 ## Checking tasks on a specific date
-Lists task occurring on a specific date.
+Lists all tasks occurring on a specific date.

 Command Format: `check yyyy-MM-dd`